Updates (Sept 18, 2025)

 What does Vietnamese born in Canada think really?

 Vietnamese born in Canada are exposed to all the media and hype of living for yourself at birth.
-TV, Radio and the Internet show the good and bad of doing this or that.
+TV, radio and the Internet show the good and bad of doing this or that.

 No one really want to go that far out.
 The comforts of just having a OK job is well enough for people born in Canada …